yogendrahexo/ART/README.md

 uv sync
 ```

-Then you follow the SkyPilot or Local Training instructions below.
+Then follow the SkyPilot or Local Training instructions below.

 ### SkyPilot